- Description of the Site. The Site allows access and use of TRI-AD’s services to the extent and in the manner offered through the Site.

 - 15.4.
 The parties agree that the applicable AAA rules are modified as follows:

 - Any arbitrator must be neutral as to all parties.
-Standards for the recusal of an arbitrator shall be the same standards under which trial judges are recused under Minnesota state law.
+Standards for the recusal of an arbitrator shall be the same standards under which trial judges are recused under California state law.

 - No party is entitled to its attorneys’ fees, except as may be awarded in a matter authorized by and consistent with applicable law.

 - All discovery shall be subject to any and all objections available under FRCP 26(b).
 Each party shall avoid broad or widespread collection, search, and production of documents, including electronically stored information (“ESI”).
 If a compelling need is demonstrated by the requesting party, the production shall: (i) be narrowly tailored in scope; (ii) only come from sources that are reasonably accessible without undue burden or cost; and (iii) be produced in a searchable format, if possible without undue burden or cost, and which is usable by the receiving party and convenient and economical for the producing party.
 Where the costs and burdens of the requested discovery outweigh its likely benefit, considering the needs of the case, the amount in controversy, and the importance of the discovery in resolving the issues, the arbitrator shall deny such requests or order production on condition that the requesting party advance to the producing party the reasonable costs involved in making the production, subject to the allocation of costs in the final award.

 - The arbitrator shall have the authority to award the same damages and other relief that would have been available in court pursuant to the law governing the dispute(s).

 - Either party shall have the right to file motions to dismiss and motions for summary judgment/adjudication.

 - The arbitrator shall have the authority to issue an award or partial award without conducting a hearing on the grounds that there is no claim on which relief can be granted or that there is no genuine issue of material fact to resolve at a hearing.